pfknight8/u2_lab_react_LOTR/README.md

 ------|-------|--------|--------|
 The Fellowship of the Ring | 2 | 58 | https://image.tmdb.org/t/p/original/6oom5QYQ2yQTMJIbnvbkBL9cHo6.jpg |

+We'll store this data in `App.js` and pass it *down the component hierarchy* to `Movie.js`.

 We'll be able to read the value of these props from inside the component.
 You can name props pretty much anything you want - but it's good practice to be descriptive!

 - Update the JSX in `src/components/Movie.js` to access and display the value of each prop we created.
+Remember we'll need to use the `{ }` syntax!

-Refresh the page and make sure everything works correctly.
+Refresh the page and make sure everything works correctly and that your props are displaying.
+When you're done, you should see the movie title, runtime, and the poster!

 ___
 ### Reusing the Component